 If you farm, you already have a data logger somewhere on your property.
-It might be a cheap weather station feeding a PC in the office, a $2,000 industrial Campbell Scientific unit bolted inside a weatherproof cabinet, or a handful of soil moisture probes wired into a controller that a neighbour installed for you three years ago and nobody has logged into since.
+It might be a basic weather station feeding a PC in the office, an industrial Campbell Scientific unit bolted inside a weatherproof cabinet, or a handful of soil moisture probes wired into a controller that a neighbour installed for you three years ago and nobody has logged into since.

 What makes a data logger “IoT” is the last link in the chain: instead of you walking out to download the data or waiting for a monthly summary, the device pushes readings to a cloud platform where you, or an algorithm, or a contractor in another country, can see what is happening in close to real time.